MedTechChain/backend/docs/MedTechChainAPI.md

 ## Admin

-Can do everything, i.e. the admin can do everything that a researcher can and more.
+Can do everything related to user management, i.e. the admin can do everything that a researcher can and more.
+However, the admin cannot run queries on the blockchain.

 ### Register New Researcher